Canon 1D X Comparison Review

 What is the fastest shutter speed that can be used with flash?

 The 1DX's flash sync speed is 1/250 sec.

 Which battery does the 1DX use?

-The camera gets its power from the LP-E4N, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the LP-E4N (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons

 In case you would like to check on the differences and similarities with other camera models, just make a corresponding selection in the search boxes below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.